Cybersecurity Services in West Vancouver for Small and Mid-Size Businesses

 Ultra-high-net-worth client-data sensitivity

 Estate structures, trusts, tax strategies, private portfolios.
 A leak is career-ending.
-Our engagements default to privileged-access management, matter-based walls, and comprehensive access logging from week one.
+Our engagements default to privileged-access management, matter-based walls, and complete access logging from week one.

 BCSC and Law Society experience